Cranberry Coffee Cake with Pecan Streusel

 I used the orange zest from one orange in this coffee cake, and beat it with the butter and sugar so that the oils in the zest would permeate throughout the entire cake.

 No orange juice is necessary with all that zest!

 The first time I made this coffee cake I used 1 cup of fresh cranberries and didn’t feel that it was enough.
 The tart-sweet pop of the cranberries really makes this coffee cake special, so I suggest using 1 1/2 cups.

 I love stocking my freezer with fresh cranberries so that I can enjoy them all winter long (or all year long!).
 If you use frozen cranberries, simply thaw them out and blot dry before adding to your batter.

-There’s nothing like waking up to a hot cup of coffee with a slice of this Cranberry Orange Coffee Cake with Pecan Streusel.
+There’s nothing like waking up to a hot cup of coffee with a slice of this cranberry coffee cake!

 It just doesn’t get any better than this.

 If you love using fresh cranberries, be sure to check out my collection of cranberry recipes!